Aledangelo/NetworkSecurity-CTF/README.md

 This type of injection utilises the **SQL UNION** operator alongside a **SELECT** statement to return additional results to the page.
 This method is the most common way of extracting large amounts of data via an SQL Injection vulnerability.

+### SQLMap

+It's an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over database servers.

+If you are using the attacking machine that was provided to you, sqlmap is already installed.
+Otherwise, you can download it here: https://github.com/sqlmapproject/sqlmap

 ## Command Injection